stevenferrer/solr-go/README.md

 ```

 ## Notes
+* I'm using my project as the testbed for this module
 * This is a *WORK IN-PROGRESS*, API might change a lot before *v1*
-* Currently being used in my project
 * Tested on [Solr 8.5](https://lucene.apache.org/solr/guide/8_5/)

 ## Contents